rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.5.0.txt

   higher numbers of queues, bindings, etc.
 - issue an alert when a configured user cannot access any vhost or a vhost has no users
-- allow choice of which stats/info items to return in the REST API
+- allow choice of which stats/info items to return in the HTTP API
 - include protocol adapter and direct connections in API and UI

 STOMP plugin